Li-Heng-LH/intermediate-mvn/README.md

 * In a most basic, non-inheritance project, having `dependencyManagement` only will not import the dependencies.
 &nbsp;
 * Inherited dependencies counted as first level.
-* Can exclude inner libraries layers in.
+* Can exclude inner dependencies layers in.
+* A has `dependencyManagement`.
+A is used as a dependency library. `dependencyManagement` will not work.
+`dependencyManagement` is for inheritance use.

 &nbsp;